glassroom/generalized_orders_of_magnitude/README.md

 Alternatively, you can download a single file to your project directory: [generalized_orders_of_magnitude.py](generalized_orders_of_magnitude/generalized_orders_of_magnitude.py).

-The only dependency is a recent version of Pytorch.
+The only dependency is a recent version of PyTorch.

 ## Using